data-mechanics/course-2016-fal-proj/ggelinas/README.md

 1. getData.py obtains all of the data sets and stores them as collections within MongoDB.

-2. Within DistrictNumCrimes.py I take Boston Crime Reports and Boston Police Stations data sets and take the total number of crimes for each district from the Boston Crime Reports and add a new column within the Boston Police Stations data set called num_crimes that corresponds to its specific district.
+2. DistrictNumCrimes.py takes in Boston Crime Reports and Boston Police Stations data sets and it computes the total number of crimes for each district from the Boston Crime Reports and adds a new column within the Boston Police Stations data set called num_crimes that corresponds to its specific district.

 3. PropertyMean.py takes the Boston Property Assessment and Boston Police Stations data sets and transforms them to obtain the average property value within a 1 mile range from each police district.
-I used a package called pyszipcode that must be installed in order to run this file. pyzipcode provides a database of zipcodes and functions that provide nearby zip codes within a range of a specific zipcode you are focused on.
+I used a package called pyzipcode that must be installed in order to run this file. pyzipcode provides a database of zipcodes and functions that provide nearby zip codes within a range of a specific zipcode you are focused on.
 Although the full installation of pyzipcode might not fully install it should be able to still install pyzipcode without sqlite3.

-##Property Crime Analysis
+##Correlation of Property Value and Crime
+In order to determine a relationship between property value and crime rates, a method that could be used is correlation.
+Correlation coefficient is a measure that determines the degree to which two variables movements are associated/related.
+The range of values for the correlation coefficient are between -1 and 1.
+From computing the coefficient value it can yield a positive, negative or no correlation relationship.
+A positive correlation is when one variable increases along with the other variable or one variable decreases along with the other variable.
+For a negative correlation indicates that when one variable increases the other variable decreases.
+As for no correlation, there is no relationship between those two variables.

+Before performing the analysis, we predicted that there would be a negative correlation.
+As property value increases then crime rates would decrease.
+We assumed that property value increases in regards to safety leading to less crimes within that area.
+In addition, we assumed that low income areas may have more crimes as a means to afford living.
+We decided to group property values and crimes within the police districts.
+These groupings will help provide samples from different areas around boston in order to calculate correlation.
+Property values however do not have an attribute for police districts.
+In order to account for this we decided to use a python package called pyzipcode which would take the zip codes from each entry in the property data set and it will find the nearest police district within its one mile radius range.
+Once found the property value will be added to the closest police district.
+After iterating through the property data set, we computed the average for all property value in each district.

 Before the analysis, I predicted that there would be a negative correlation coefficient as number of crimes going down and property value increasing within police districts.
-Based on the calculations it yielded these results.
+We assumed that more safety within an area would result in an increase in value based on protection provided.
+A method that can be used to find such a relation  Based on the calculations it yielded these results.

 Correlation Coefficient: -0.6809827474468138
 P-value: 1.0